 But even these simple interactions offer a dilemma for the teachers.
 “What if the Teacher had maintained 6ft social distancing?
 What if the Teacher has told the child to stop running inside?
 What if the Teacher had enforced disinfecting the dizzy disk in-between uses,” ponders Giesen.
 “These are the split second decisions Teachers are navigating these days which highly impact the interactions, development and joy children are able to have.”

 Education and Care

 All across the world, teachers are having to make these decisions, transitioning to a world of teaching they could never have possibly fathomed.
 Over six months ago, teachers had to pivot to online learning and figure out new ways to keep their students engaged.
-Childcare, aka, Preschool, has legally been able to be open since June 1 here in California, which is not the case for K-12.
+The Preschool has legally been able to be open since June 1 here in California, which is not the case for K-12.
 Preschool Teachers are having to balance an almost impossible balance of providing essential care for Families, doing their best to avoid financial collapse, keeping themselves, their families and their student safe from covid-19 all while trying to honor their professionalism of following developmentally appropriate practice.

 Practice is the key word at this time, as Preschool Teachers are having to make adjustments to their practice that go against what they know to be best for children’s development.
 Practice has deeper meaning these days as Teachers continually try new ways, and make adjustments in order to best serve the needs of all of their students.

 The Community Preschool gratefully acknowledges the generous foundations, corporations and individuals who help fund our annual operations.
 If you would like to join in supporting this high-quality, intentionally diverse program, please consider a gift to The Community Preschool today!